Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 3. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources

 Anytime the Plugin registers/unregisters a resource/node, the plugin will print its actions into the **Output** window.

+### Saving/Loading Custom C# Resources at Runtime

+You can use the `MonoCustomResourceIO` class to save and load custom Resources using your script.
+This class features 3 static methods, which are
+- Load<T>() - Loads a custom resource of type "T".
+- Save(string path, Resource resource) - If the "path" already has a resource, it will run SaveExisting().
+Otherwise, it will run SaveNew().
+- SaveNew(string path, Resource resource) - Saves a new "resource" at a given "path".
+- SaveExisting(string path, Resource resource) - Saves a "resource" into an existing resoruce at a given "path".

+Since the Godot Engine's ResourceSaver.Save() functionality is currently broken (as of v3.2.3), this plugin uses an alternative method of saving.
+This method involves setting up empty resource files that will serve as "prototypes" or "templates" for the plugin to build a new custom resource class off of.

+Therefore after adding your custom C# resource to the Plugin's registry you must create a new resouce of that type using **RMB > New Resource** in the **FileSystem** window and this resource must be named "CustomResourceClassName\_ResourcePrototype", where "CustomResourceClassName" should be replaced with the exact name of your class (excluding namespaces).
+This resource must also be placed underneath a directory that is a part of **Resource Prototype Directories** in order to let the plugin scan and obtain this template.

+### Limitations to Saving/Loading

+Since this Plugin builds saves off of templates you **CANNOT** save custom resouce types that contain a collection of custom reouce types (Such as arrays like CustomResource[], or collections like List<CustomResource>).

 ## Settings